noa10/mataresit/docs/ai/AI_INTERGRATION_PLAN.md

 1.  **Modify `enhance-receipt-data` Function (`supabase/functions/enhance-receipt-data/index.ts`):**
     *   Update the prompt sent to Gemini to explicitly ask for:
-        *   Field-level suggestions for potential OCR errors (e.g., merchant name, date format, total mismatches).
+        *   Field-level suggestions for potential extraction errors (e.g., merchant name, date format, total mismatches).
 Return these as a JSON object (`suggestions`).
         *   A predicted category from a predefined list (e.g., "Groceries", "Dining", "Travel", "Utilities", "Other").
 Return this as a string (`predicted_category`).
     *   Adjust the expected JSON response format in the prompt and the parsing logic to handle the new `suggestions` object and `predicted_category` string.
     *   Ensure the function returns these new fields along with the existing ones (currency, payment_method).